Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering: Benefits of Co-optimization

-We show here additional results on the benefits of the co-optimization to grid operations and utility revenue recovery model.
-All consumption, renewables, storage, and tariff settings are set as in Sec.~\ref{subsec:numBenefits}.
+We show here additional results on how the benefits of co-optimization to prosumers and utility revenue recovery model.
+All consumption, renewables, storage, and tariff settings are the as in Sec.~\ref{sec:num}.

-Five customer types were compared, three of which have been already introduced in Sec.~\ref{subsec:numBenefits}; {\em consumers}, {packaged SDG} and {Active SDG}.
-The two remaining customer types are {passive DG} and {active DG}. {Passive DG} customers consume as if they were {\em consumers} \cite{AlahmedTong:22EIRACM}, whereas {active DG} customers schedule their consumption as a function of the available BTM renewables ($g_t$) (see Theorem \ref{thm:OptD}).